Course Outline

 Goal:

-To provide ongoing opportunities to practice and apply the principles of the theoretical and practical content covered in eModules, Laboratories, Workshops and Seminars which will facilitate and consolidate learning.
+To practice and apply theoretical and practical principles covered in the eModules, Tutorials, Laboratories, and Workshops for facilitation and consolidation of learning.

 Format: